 History and Accreditation

 Within five years of its founding, Ross School expanded from its initial cohort of just three students to become a middle school serving dozens of girls in grades 5–8.
 The school expanded, grade by grade, adding boys to the student body in 1997, thereby creating a coeducational high school, and Ross School's first graduating class earned their diplomas in 2001.
-In 2006, Ross Lower School opened on the Bridgehampton campus; the Upper School further expanded by welcoming boarding students in 2008.
+In 2006, the Upper School further expanded by welcoming boarding students in 2008.
 Currently, Ross School serves about 420 students in pre-nursery through grade 12, as well as domestic and international boarding students from more than 20 countries.

 Ross School is accredited by the New York State Association of Independent Schools (NYSAIS) and Middle States Association Commission on Elementary and Secondary Schools (MSA), and was awarded the first International Credential ever given by MSA.
 MSA has also recognized Ross as a Program of Distinction in Global Literacies.